WrestleMania IV: Tournament intermission two, Intercontinental title match and six-man tag team match

 Brutus "The Barber" Beefcake fought WWF Intercontinental Champion The Honky Tonk Man for the Intercontinental championship.
 Early in the match, Beefcake connected with an atomic drop at the outset of the matchup.
 Beefcake then hit Honky with a high knee, before missing an elbow drop on Honky, who took control with a second turnbuckle fist drop.
-Honky went for his Swinging neckbreaker called Shake, Rattle & Roll on Beefcake but instead Beefcake kneed him in the face.
+Honky went for his Swinging neckbreaker called Shake, Rattle & Roll on Beefcake, but instead Beefcake kneed him in the face.
 Beefcake put Honky in a sleeper hold.
 With Beefcake in charge of the match, Honky's manager Jimmy Hart hit the referee with his megaphone.
-The bell didn't ring but it was announced that Beefcake won by disqualification, which meant that Honky was still the champion.
+The bell didn't ring, but it was announced that Beefcake won by disqualification, which meant that Honky was still the champion.
 Post-match, with Honky Tonk apparently knocked out in the ring, Beefcake cut the hair of Hart with his barber shears.

 The Islanders (Haku and Tama) and manager Bobby Heenan took on The British Bulldogs (Davey Boy Smith and Dynamite Kid) and Koko B. Ware in a six-man tag team match.
 Dynamite and Tama started the match with Dynamite catapulting Tama over the top rope.
-Smith tagged in but missed an elbow drop on Tama, allowing Tama to tag Haku.
+Smith tagged in, but missed an elbow drop on Tama, allowing Tama to tag Haku.
 Smith hit a flying crossbody on Haku for a near-fall.
 Haku hit an arm wrench and tagged Tama.
 Tama grabbed Smith's arm and came out of it with a military press slam.
-Tama tagged in Haku who put Davey in a backbreaker but Smith flipped out of it and tagged in Koko.
+Tama tagged in Haku who put Davey in a backbreaker, but Smith flipped out of it and tagged in Koko.
 He hit Haku with a missile dropkick and a Frankensteiner.
-Dynamite tagged in and clotheslined Haku before ran into Haku's boot.
+Dynamite tagged in and clotheslined Haku before he ran into Haku's boot.
 As a cowardly manager, Heenan tagged and stomped Dynamite before quickly tagging out to Tama.
-Tama hit a back body drop on Dynamite but missed a big splash to allow Dynamite to tag Koko whilst Tama tagged Haku.
+Tama hit a back body drop on Dynamite, but missed a big splash to allow Dynamite to tag Koko whilst Tama tagged Haku.
 Both members of the Islanders squared up to Koko prompting the Bulldogs to enter the ring.
 All six men brawled in the ring before being separated by the referee, who ordered the Bulldogs into their corner.
 The Islanders used this distraction to pick up Heenan and throw him onto Koko, leading to a pinfall victory.